 Perth Zoo- The zoo here was pretty cool.
 They had different ”geunres” sections of animals, like African, Americas, and of course Australian.
 Once a day they get the big elephant out and walk it around the park for exercise. pretty cool.

 Bars and Nightlife- Northbrige street is the center for everything, and that’s exactly where I stayed.
 Within short walking distance is a ton of bars, pubs or whatever your fancy.
 With my Irish friends I haunted pubs like The Cure, Durty Nelly’s, Rosie O’Grady’s, Brass Monkey and more.
-For night clubs there was Ambar, Mustangs, Hip-E and Ruby Room at the Burswood casino (casinos, another thing to do!).
+For night clubs there was Ambar, Mustangs, Hip-E and Ruby Room at the Burswood casino.
 Just around the corner are strip clubs like Exotica, The Doll House, the Voodoo Lounge and the 2 dollar peep show.
 There was always something to do, and most of the establishments had cheap nights, so we had somewhere to go every night of the week.
 During the day the pubs were good for watching football and rugby games on the telly.

 There’s Scarborough, Cottesloe, Freemantle, City and Floreat Beach, to name a few.
 All the beaches are awesome, and all are good for snorkeling, diving, sunbathing, sunset-sunrise watching, kite surfing and relaxing.
 Scarborough is one of my favorite beaches in the world, although, the sand is so fine and perfect, that it’s hell on cameras.